f5devcentral/f5-agility-labs-Next/docs/class1/module1/lab1.rst

    .. image:: images/BIG-IPonDPU.png

-   A full installation guide for the host node and the NVIDIA BlueField-3 DPU for use with BIG-IP Next for Kubernetes has been create [here](https://f5devcentral.github.io/f5-bnk-nvidia-bf3-installations/).
+   A full installation guide for the host node and the NVIDIA BlueField-3 DPU for use with BIG-IP Next for Kubernetes has been create `here <https://f5devcentral.github.io/f5-bnk-nvidia-bf3-installations/>`_.

 2) Running on a host system with DPDK